 In societies that place a high premium on data and the right to privacy, methods such as these ruffle feathers.
 The ultimate fear is that once countries begin to implement tools such as these, a big brother surveillance state is just around the corner.

 In Israel, officials have promised that they will be using the technology to save lives.
 Once they have accomplished the goal of routing out coronavirus, the program will be disabled.
 If anyone remembers the United States’ Patriot Act after the September 11 terrorist attacks, it’s easy to see why some people may worry about allowing such programs to take place.

 I, for one, share this sentiment.
 As the CTO of a privacy-focused company, the thought of data collection that doesn’t adhere to strict guidelines and is not being handled via the right processes is concerning.
 So much effort has gone into righting the past wrongs of data collection.

 Regulations such as GDPR and CCPA are finally addressing these issues in a real and practical manner, with fines for violators and ways for individuals to take an active role in protecting their privacy.

-Lastly, it must be disabled as soon as it’s no longer needed and this needs to be overseen by an outside body as well, both to ensure proper adherence to privacy regulations and securing of citizen data.
+Lastly, it must be disabled as soon as it’s no longer needed and this needs to be overseen by an outside body as well, both to ensure proper adherence to privacy regulations and to secure citizen data.